 “Coercive control” is used to instill fear and compliance in a partner, says Evan Stark, PhD, the sociologist and forensic expert who coined the term.
 This type of mistreatment follows regular patterns of behavior, and, according to him, “in the vast majority of cases” is employed “by men of women” who are involved in abusive romantic relationships.

 “I’m not talking about the somewhat controlling boyfriend or husband here,” says Stark, author of Coercive Control: How Men Entrap Women in Personal Life.
 “Compliance is fear-based.
 If there’s no fear, there’s no coercive control.
 And that fear is very real.”

-The pattern goes like this: A woman meets a new love interest who seems especially keen on her.
-Flattered, at first she doesn’t mind when he involves himself in every detail of her life.
-He may show up at the office too much, or even pressure or force her into sex, but she ignores these red flags.
+The pattern goes like this: A woman meets a new love interest who seems especially keen on them.
+Flattered, at first they don’t mind when they involve themselves in every detail of their life.
+They may show up at the office too much, or even pressure or force them into sex, but they ignore these red flags.

-As the relationship progresses, so, too, does his obsessive monitoring of her.
-He reads her texts and emails.
-Stalks her.
-Tells her what she can and cannot wear.
-Isolates her from her family and friends.
-And controls her bank account so she can’t afford to leave.
+As the relationship progresses, so, too, does their obsessive monitoring of them.
+They read their texts and emails.
+Stalks them.
+Tells them what they can and cannot wear.
+Isolates them from their family and friends.
+And controls their bank account so they can’t afford to leave.

-If she resists, he employs low-level violence including slapping, arm-twisting, being dragged by the hair, even frequent sexual assault.
-He threatens to harm himself or the kids.
-She understands he will further hurt her, too.
+If they resist, they employ low-level violence including slapping, arm-twisting, being dragged by the hair, even frequent sexual assault. they threaten to harm themselves or the kids.
+They understand they will further hurt them, too.

 How Common Is It?